-This fundamental principle still applies, but developments since the publication of the 2004 report suggest that a fresh review of issues raised by the continuing growth and transformation of electronic communications technologies and by the evolution of law in this area is appropriate.
-For instance, the 2004 report focused largely on issues associated with e-mail and the posting of materials on websites, online bulletin boards, learning management systems, blogs, and listservs.
-Since then new social media, such as Facebook, LinkedIn, Reddit, Tumblr, and Twitter, have emerged as important vehicles for electronic communication in the academy.
+This fundamental principle still applies, but developments since publication of the 2004 report suggest that a fresh review of issues raised by the continuing growth and transformation of electronic-communications technologies and the evolution of law in this area is appropriate.
+For instance, the 2004 report focused largely on issues associated with e-mail communications and the posting of materials on websites, online bulletin boards, learning-management systems, blogs, and listservs.
+Since then, new social media, such as Facebook, LinkedIn, Reddit, Tumblr, and Twitter, have emerged as important vehicles for electronic communication in the academy.

 Already in 2004 it was clear that electronic communications could easily be forwarded to others at vastly greater speeds, with potentially profound implications for both privacy and free expression.
-As Robert M. O'Neil has written, may remain accessible on 'mirror' sites despite all efforts to suppress, remove, and expunge it.1

-An electronic message may instantly reach readers across the country and indeed around the globe, in sharp contrast to any form of print communication.
+As Robert M. O'Neil has written, "An electronic message may instantly reach readers across the country and indeed around the globe, in sharp contrast to any form of print communication.
 Although a digital message, once posted, can be infinitely altered over time-another significant difference-the initial message may never be retracted once it has been sent or posted.
-Indeed, the first posting

-Electronic communications can be altered, or presented selectively, such that they are decontextualized and take on implicit meanings different from their authors' original intent.
+Indeed, the first posting may remain accessible on 'mirror' sites despite all efforts to suppress, remove, and expunge it."2 Electronic communications can be altered, or presented selectively, such that they are decontextualized and take on implicit meanings different from their author's original intent.
 With the advent of social media such concerns about the widespread circulation and compromised integrity of communications that in print might have been essentially private have only multiplied further.

-Moreover, while the 2004 report assumed that electronic communications generated by faculty in the course of their teaching and research were physically located on servers and computers owned and operated by their colleges and universities, today institutions increasingly employ technologies associated with cloud computing and other outsourcing strategies.
-These may involve relinquishing control to third-party services, storing data at multiple sites administered by several organizations, and relying on multiple services to operate across the network-a shift that may pose potentially profound challenges to academic freedom.
+Moreover, while the 2004 report assumed that electronic communications produced by faculty members in the course of their teaching and research were physically located on servers and computers owned and operated by their colleges and universities, today institutions increasingly employ technologies associated with cloud computing and other outsourcing strategies.
+These may involve relinquishing control to third-party services, storing data at multiple sites administered by several organizations, and relying on multiple services across the network-a shift that poses potentially profound challenges to academic freedom.

-These changes have been magnified by the growing proliferation of new electronic communications devices, such as smartphones and tablets.
-At Oakland University in Michigan, for example, the university's roughly 7,500 students now bring an average of 2.5 devices each to campus, while faculty members bring on average two.2 The desire on the part of increasing numbers of faculty, staff, and students to have access to communications and information on multiple devices, especially mobile devices, has increasingly driven institutions to create "BYOD" (bring-your-own-device) policies.
-By embracing individual consumer devices (BYOD), an institution may better address the personal preferences of its faculty, staff, and students, offering not only increased mobility but also increased integration of their personal, work, and study lives.
-However, the increasing number of devices and the increasing demand for bandwidth from new applications have begun to strain institutional resources in ways that may lead institutions to seek access restrictions that could adversely affect academic freedom.
+These changes have been magnified by the growing proliferation of new electronic-communications devices, such as smartphones and tablets.
+At Oakland University in Michigan, for example, the university's roughly 7,500 students now bring an average of 2.5 devices each to campus, while faculty members bring about two.3 The desire of growing numbers of faculty members, staff members, and students to have access to communications and information on multiple devices, especially mobile devices, has increasingly driven institutions to create "BYOD"

+(bring-your-own-device) policies.
+By embracing individual consumer devices, an institution may better address the personal preferences of its faculty, staff, and students, offering not only increased mobility but also increased integration of their personal, work, and study lives.
+However, the increasing number of devices and the increasing demand for bandwidth from new applications may strain institutional resources in ways that might lead institutions to establish access restrictions that could adversely affect academic freedom.

-More important, such practices can further blur already problematic boundaries between communications activities that are primarily extramural or personal and those that are related more directly to teaching and scholarship.
-Digital devices such as smartphones have also promoted increased interactivity between users and their devices, permitting users to create their own content but also to leave personal "footprints," which may be subject to surveillance.
+More important, such practices can further blur boundaries between communications activities that are primarily extramural or personal and those that are related more directly to teaching and scholarship.
+Digital devices such as smartphones have also promoted increased interactivity between users and their devices, permitting users to create their own content but also to leave personal "footprints," which might be subject to surveillance.